Metbcy/Metbcy/README.md

 ---

-I'm a TPM II at Microsoft, driving end-to-end delivery of edge security features across cloud and hybrid environments like confidential computing.
+I'm a TPM II at Microsoft, driving end-to-end delivery of edge security features across cloud and hybrid environments.
 I'm passionate about securing systems at scale and using GenAI to ship faster and smarter.

 <p align="center">
 <i>"Hold fast to dreams, for if dreams die, life is a broken winged bird that cannot fly."</i>